ZhengRachel/Diff-A2A/README.md

-# DiffATS-demo
-Demo for *Speech Reconstruction from Lip and Tongue Articulation by Diffusion Models and Text-Guided Pseudo Targets Generation*.
+Project Page for *Speech Reconstruction from Lip and Tongue Articulation by Diffusion Models and Text-Guided Pseudo Targets Generation*.

-Demo page is available at: <https://zhengrachel.github.io/DiffATS-demo/>.
+Demo page is available at: <https://zhengrachel.github.io/Diff-A2A/>.